peeea4/peeea4/README.md

 # 💫 About Me:
-🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.<br>🌱 I’m currently learning React Native
+🔭 I’m working as a Software Engineer and contributing to frontend and backend for building web applications.

 ## 🌐 Socials: